hotwax/oms-documentation/Soft Allocation Journey.md

 ## API Feature Detailing

 - Allows the customer to explore multiple zip codes on product detail page and mini cart for same day delivery eligibility.
-- Customers will be able to view the same day delivery status on product detail page, cart detail page as well as "mini cart".
+- Customers will be able to view the same day delivery status on product detail page, cart detail page as well as "mini cart"
 - If a customer's cart contains both Same Day Delivery and BOPIS items, the system will perform a soft allocation on all order items and assess their eligibility for same-day delivery
+- The API will synchronize with the application to determine the availability of same-day delivery based on the store's operating hours and order preratory lead time.